livingdocsIO/documentation/content/operations/external-services.md

 ---
-title: Software Requirements and Dependencies
+title: External Services
-tags: [operations]
+menu: operations
 ---

 Additionally to the mandatory dependency on the databases (postgres, redis and elasticsearch), livingdocs also depends on a few external services.
 Many of them are configurable and optional.